 Taxable:

-- 6% sales or use tax, plus local option tax if applicable, on 60% of the purchase price
+- 6% sales or use tax, plus any applicable local option tax, on 60% of the purchase price

 The circumstances of the sale determine who pays the tax.